HAMPTON ROADS, Va. (WAVY) – Stay up to date with the latest watches and warnings on WAVY News 10 and WAVY.com. Download the WAVY.com Weather

 - Have a family plan in place and stay together at all times.
 Go to a predetermined interior room away from windows.

 - Fill sinks, bathtubs, and buckets full of water for sanitary use.
 If the power goes out, you may lose your water supply.

-- Fill up a cooler with ice to store food if the power goes out.
+- Fill a cooler with ice to store food in case the power goes out.

 Home Disaster Kit:

 - At least one gallon of water per person per day for at least 3-5 days

 - At least a 3-5 day supply of non-perishable food

 - Ready-to-eat canned meat, fruits, vegetables